Vision Transformers with Self-Distilled Registers: Experiments

 \textbf{Datasets \& Baselines.} In this section, we evaluate our approach in two semantic segmentation datasets: PASCAL VOC 2012 (VOC21)~\cite{everingham2015pascal} and ADE20K-150 (ADE)~\cite{ade20k} and one monocular depth estimation dataset: NYUv2-Depth dataset (NYUd)~\cite{silberman2012nyu}.
 Since DVT~\cite{yang2024denoising} targets a similar objective with our approach, we include both the vanilla models and their denoised versions produced by DVT as comparison baselines.
 We adopt the same linear probe experimental setup as in~\citep{yang2024denoising}, and train a linear layer integrated into the backbones, as a decode head to predict pixel-wise segmentation or depth logits from patch tokens.
 Table~\ref{tab:linear} summarizes the main experiment results.

-\textbf{Semantic segmentation results.} As shown in Table~\ref{tab:linear}, We observe significant and consistent improvements, outperforming in 5 out of 6 denoised ViT backbones across the evaluated datasets.
+\textbf{Semantic Segmentation Results.} As shown in Table~\ref{tab:linear}, We observe significant and consistent improvements, outperforming at least 4 out of 6 denoised ViT backbones across the evaluated datasets.
 While DVT consistently enhances the performance of DINOv2 and vanilla CLIP, it provides only limited improvements for other ViT backbones derived from other CLIP models.
 In contrast, our approach yields substantial performance boosts across these backbones, especially a notable +5.04\% mIoU on VOC21 and +3.64\% mIoU on ADE20k.
 These results demonstrate that our method can be robustly adopted to enhance the performance of diverse ViT backbones in semantic segmentation.

 Notably, DVT relies on neural fields and requires gradient-based optimization, making the iterative denoising process applied to each image individually highly time-consuming.
 Our method leverages test-time augmentation for denoising, enabling the generation of cleaner dense feature representations without incurring excessive computational overhead.
-However, our results also show that the residual estimator as introduced in DVT may be beneficial to some model types (DINOv2) moreso than others.
+However, our results also show that the residual estimator as introduced in DVT may be beneficial to some model types (DINOv2, DFN-CLIP) more so than others.
 These results highlight that PH-Reg achieves superior performance in suppressing artifact tokens through a more robust and efficient design.

-\textbf{Depth estimation results.} Following prior work~\citep{oquab2023dinov2,yang2024denoising} we adopt AdaBins~\citep{Bhat2021adabins} for monocular depth evaluation.
+\textbf{Depth Estimation Results.} Following prior work~\citep{oquab2023dinov2,yang2024denoising} we adopt AdaBins~\citep{Bhat2021adabins} for monocular depth evaluation.
 As shown in Table~\ref{tab:linear}, our method consistently improves the performance of pretrained ViT backbones whereas the DVT assumption of stationary artifacts mostly hold true for DINOv2.
 Additionally, DVT achieves performance gains using an additional transformer block with 0.08× the parameters of the base models~\citep{yang2024denoising}, our method achieves superior results with only a negligible increase in parameter count introduced by the register tokens.
 These results demonstrate the efficiency of our approach, yielding noticeable performance gains with minimal model overhead.